LukasKiederle/seminar-compare-go/content.md

 called **log replication**.

 #### What is a leader election in depth
-* In Raft there are two timeout settings which control elections.
-* First is the election timeout.
-* The election timeout is the amount of time a follower waits until becoming a candidate.
+In Raft there are two timeout settings which control elections.
+One of them is the election timeout.
+The election timeout is the amount of time for a follower-node waits until becoming a candidate.

-* election timeout is randomized
-* After the election timeout the follower becomes a candidate and starts a new election term , votes for himself, and sends out request votes
+After the election timeout a follower-node becomes a candidate and starts an election term.
+It then votes for itself and requests votes from all other nodes.
-* If the receiving node hasn't voted yet in this term then it votes for the candidate and the node resets its election timeout.
+If the receiving node hasn't voted yet in this term then it votes for the candidate and the node resets its election timeout.
-* Once a candidate has a majority of votes it becomes leader.
+As soon as a candidate-node has more than half of the clusters votes it becomes the leader.

-* The leader begins sending out Append Entries messages to its followers.
+The leader-node begins to send out Append Entries messages to all of its followers.
-* These messages are sent in intervals specified by the heartbeat timeout.
+These messages are sent in time periods specified by the heartbeat timeout.
-* Followers then respond to each Append Entries message.
+Every follower-node responds to every Append Entries message it receives.
-* This election term will continue until a follower stops receiving heartbeats and becomes a candidate.
+The leaders tenure will continue until a follower stops receiving heartbeats and becomes a candidate.

-* stopping the leader in a already working cluster results in a reelection
+Stopping or loosing a leader in an already working cluster ends in a reelection.
-* Only one leader can be elected per term
+Only one node can be elected to a leader per term.
-* If two nodes become candidates at the same time then a split vote can occur.
-* The nodes will wait for a new election
+In order to prevent having multiple candidates at the same time every node has randomized and therefore different election timer times.
+Otherwise an election could result in a draw.
+This would just trigger a reelection afterwards but cost additional time.
+One more important thing is that the election timer of every node always takes longer than the heartbeat timer.
+Otherwise a node would start an election a healthy cluster which makes no sense.

-## Parallel processing
+## Basic parallel processing
+In order to implement the raft algorithm properly parallelism is need as a base.
-What are the differences from golang to python when it comes to parallel programming.
+This chapter explain the differences of golang and python when it comes to parallel processing.

 #### Goroutines:
+A "thread" in golang is called goroutine.
+This is not the same as a normal parallel processing.
+A goroutine can be processed concurrently by every statement or about every line of code.
+In other languages like java the program can only execute whole functions parallel.
+This results in a finer way of parallelism and better performance.
+Overall a pc can execute much more goroutines than normal threads because of this slight cutting of the code to be executed parallel.

-In go you can just make a "thread" by writing the **go** keyword in front of a function like displayed in the following example.
+Making a "thread" by can be easily done by writing the **go** keyword in front of a function like displayed in the following example.
 ``` go
 package main